 As mentioned earlier, Mt Rinjani has been rejected as a Geopark in the past, mainly because a management plan was not in place.

 Mt Rinjani has been plagued by problems for years, mostly due to a lack of management.
 Rubbish and waste management on the mountain is a major concern.
 With almost one hundred thousand people climbing the mountain last year and no waste management systems in place, rubbish piles up daily with the tracks covered in litter.

 Until this year, there were no public toilet facilities and human waste and toilet paper was a disgusting problem not only on the mountain but also around the camping area near the lake.

 The acceptance of Rinjani into the Geopark network implies that the management board has a clear management plan going into the future.

-“After securing status as a Global Geopark, the management of Rinjani will focus on three main pillars to develop Rinjani – namely conservation, education and people’s economic empowerment,” Misbahib Haraha, Rinjani Geopark Council’s Chairman, told reporters.
+“After securing status as a Global Geopark, the management of Rinjani will focus on three main pillars to develop Rinjani – namely conservation, education, and people’s economic empowerment,” Misbahib Haraha, Rinjani Geopark Council’s Chairman, told reporters.

-“The geopark’s management will encourage more participation by locals so that the benefits from tourism can be enjoyed by both investors and the people,” he said. —-> article taking from Lombok Guide Montly Papers.
+“The geopark’s management will encourage more participation by locals so that the benefits from tourism can be enjoyed by both investors and the people,” he said. —-> article taking from Lombok Guide Monthly Papers.